 Professional negligence work is hugely varied, and having 20–25 cases on the go at any one time is typical.
 I specialise in representing lawyers, and cases can arise out of any commercial area of legal practice, such as pensions, litigation, corporate finance or pure contract work.
 My colleagues who advise accountants tend to deal with claims arising out of audit work and tax advice.
 Property professionals, such as surveyors and valuers, are often sued in relation to property valuations.
 Bolts that sprang off the ‘Cheesegrater’ building in London formed the basis of a recent negligence case against a structural engineer.

-Professional negligence pre-action protocol
+Cases are shaped by professional negligence pre-action protocol

 The length of a case is influenced by the process and procedures in this field.
 The courts require parties to go through a professional negligence pre-action protocol before litigation, starting with a letter of claim to the defendant setting out the basis of the claim and providing copies of the details of documents the claimant plans to rely on and the amount of compensation they are seeking.
 The defendant has three months to respond by either: agreeing to pay the compensation (usually the least likely outcome); agreeing to discuss settlement or take part in mediation; to settle the case (in which case the pre-action protocol period is extended by a further three months); or giving a list of reasons why the claim will fail and inviting the claimant to issue court proceedings.